For the Chinese version of this article please see 中国的社会保险体系 on our Chinese website.

 Contributions to the work-related injury insurance fund are paid solely by the employer at rates of between 0.5 percent and two percent of payroll; varying according to the health and safety risks of specific industries and locations.

 Workers are eligible for work-related injury compensation if they can prove they have an employment relationship with their employer and that the injury sustained is in fact work-related.
 This is often a far from straightforward process.
-Once, a work-related injury has been confirmed however, the local authorities assess the level of work disability on a scale from one to ten, with one being the most serious.
+Once a work-related injury has been confirmed however, the local authorities assess the level of work disability on a scale from one to ten, with one being the most serious.
 Workers suffering serious injuries are entitled to considerably more compensation than those with relatively minor injuries.
-The exact amount of compensation to be paid, and importantly the responsibility for paying, it are largely determined by the Social Insurance Law, the Work-related Injury Insurance Regulations and the Law on the Prevention and Treatment of Occupational Diseases.
+The exact amount of compensation to be paid, and importantly the responsibility for paying it, are largely determined by the Social Insurance Law, the Work-related Injury Insurance Regulations and the Law on the Prevention and Treatment of Occupational Diseases.
 However, local implementing regulations and selective enforcement of certain provisions means that the actual payout varies considerably from region to region.
 Moreover, disputes between the employer and employee and the local authorities over the level of compensation and who should pay are a regular occurrence.
 If an employer fails to pay the required work-related injury insurance contributions, they are legally obliged to cover all expenses themselves.
 However, in most cases, delinquent employers refuse to pay anything more than basic medical costs for the time the employee is in hospital, if that.
+In 2018, there were 1.98 million beneficiaries of the work-related injury compensation fund who received 74.2 billion yuan in total or 37,475 yuan on average, according to official statistics.

 Occupational disease cases are particularly difficult for workers to resolve because the disease often manifests itself after the worker has already left their place of employment, and migrant workers in particular are unlikely to have a contract with that employer anyway.
-According to the China Labour Statistical Yearbook only 21,462 workers were certified as suffering from an occupational disease in 2013 compared with just over one million workers who were certified as having been injured in a work-related accident.
 There are an estimated six million workers in China with the deadly lung disease pneumoconiosis but only about ten percent of them have ever been certified as having an occupational disease.
 See CLB’s research report Time to Pay the Bill: China’s obligation to the victims of pneumoconiosis for more details.

-Employees are not required to contribute to the maternity insurance fund, while employers make contributions at rates determined by individual local governments.
-In the city of Beijing, for example, employers contribute 0.8 percent of total wages paid to eligible employees, in Guangzhou it is one percent of the average monthly wage in the city, while in Chengdu, the rate is 0.6 percent of the total wages of all employees.
 Maternity insurance covers all maternity-related medical costs, including birth control, prenatal check-ups, delivery and antenatal care, as well as allowances to be paid during maternity leave.
-According to the Special Provisions on the Protection of Female Employees (女职工劳动保护特别规定), which went into effect on 28 April 2012, women are entitled to 98 days of maternity leave allowances at a rate equal to at least the average wage at her employer.
-In addition, some local governments require employers to provide additional allowances for employees earning more than the average wage.
+According to the Special Provisions on the Protection of Female Employees (女职工劳动保护特别规定), which went into effect on 28 April 2012, women are entitled to 98 days (14 weeks) of maternity leave at a rate equal to at least the average wage at her employer.
+Some local governments require employers to provide additional allowances for employees earning more than the average wage.
+Although there is considerable regional variation, China’s maternity leave benefits are basically in line with the standards recommended by the International Labour Organization (ILO).

-Employers often ask prospective female workers about their family plans or require them to agree to illegal contract conditions, such as taking pregnancy tests or signing guarantees they will not get pregnant.
-Many employers find ways to coerce pregnant workers into resigning by requiring them to work unreasonably long hours or by assigning them heavy or dangerous workloads.
+Many employers still go to considerable lengths to avoid paying female employees the maternity benefits they are entitled to by law.
+Women are often asked about their family plans and sometimes forced to sign illegal contract conditions that require them to take pregnancy tests or guarantee that they will delay pregnancy or not get pregnant all.
+Many employers find ways to coerce pregnant workers into resigning by making them to work unreasonably long hours or assigning them heavy or dangerous workloads.
 Other employers simply refuse to grant maternity leave and then fire employees on the grounds of absenteeism.
 More and more women are now taking legal action against such blatant rights violations.
 For example, a Beijing shopping mall counter manager, Yin Jing, was awarded 62,237 yuan in compensation by a Beijing appeals court on 5 November 2015 after she had been illegally fired while pregnant.
 However, for most women, especially low-paid factory workers, going to court or even labour arbitration is simply not an option because they cannot afford the time and money to do so.
 See Gender Discrimination in China for a more in-depth discussion of this issue.

 The fund was first established in 1999, a time when tens of millions of workers were being laid off from state-owned enterprises (SOEs) across China.
 The government could no longer rely on SOEs to meet the housing needs of workers so the Housing Fund was promoted as a means by which employees could pay for and maintain their own home.
 Contributors to the housing fund can apply for preferential rate mortgages, cover housing repair and maintenance costs and get rent subsidies.
 If unused, the fund can be redeemed upon retirement, and as such it actually functions more as a secondary pension.
 In addition, recent local amendments have allowed housing funds to be used for non-housing related expenses such urgent or serious medical treatment costs.